 After Henry II murdered his former ally Thomas Becket, he did penance at Selskar Abbey, founded in 1190.
 Basilia, the sister of Richard...

 Wexford Arts Centre

-In an 18th-century market hall, this centre hosts exhibitions, theatre (including occasional productions in Irish), dance and...
+Housed in the 18th-century market hall, this centre hosts exhibitions, theatre (including occasional productions in Irish), dance and...